Veams/core/README.md

 The VeamsModules plugin provides a whole system to initialize, render, save and destroy your modules.

-It uses mutation observer to observe added and removed nodes and handles your components.
+It uses mutation observer to observe added and removed nodes and handles your components, as long as the component has the same Api like [VeamsComponent](#veamscomponent).

 __How to__